 Access to Leaburg Lake is excellent.
 To get there, just drive east from Springfield on the McKenzie Highway (126).
 It’s only 30 minutes from Interstate 5.

 When you arrive, one of the best places to head to is Waterboard Park.
-Cross the dam from the Highway 126 and it’s just upstream from the dam.
+Cross the dam from Highway 126, and it’s just upstream from the dam.

 The water is plenty deep along the south side of the reservoir near and around the bend and the fish are active in there, according to Jeff Ziller, ODFW fish biologist for this area.

 Ziller said another good place is just upstream at the Eugene Water & Electric Board (EWEB) landing, closer to where the McKenzie flows in.

-Anglers also scramble down from the highway, which hugs the the north bank, but it’s harder to reach safely, not as pleasant with the highway traffic, and the fishing typically isn’t any better, Ziller said.
+Anglers also scramble down from the highway, which hugs the north bank, but it’s harder to reach safely, not as pleasant with the highway traffic, and the fishing typically isn’t any better, Ziller said.

 Wild trout will drop in from the McKenzie River and they must be released unharmed if caught.

 Note that hatchery trout here have a clipped and healed adipose fin (the fleshy fin located on the top side of the fish in front of the tail) while this fin is intact on all naturally produced trout.

 What you also can keep here are fin-clipped hatchery steelhead as well as larger (over 24 inches) wild steelhead.

 Catching steelhead is mostly likely to occur during the summer months, but honestly it’s a fairly rare occurrence in the reservoir, more of a long shot bonus than something to focus on.